-- (a) the electrical equipment is spaced a minimum of 6 m from any building ventilation, window, or door; and - (b) if a barrier is in place to prevent spray of liquid to areas listed in Clause (a), then the spacing requirement of Clause (a) does not apply. - (2) If the liquid-filled electrical equipment is installed indoors, the supply authority shall ensure that: - (a) the installation meets the requirements of CSA Standard C22.1, Canadian Electrical Code, Part I; and - (b) each pressure relieving device is separately vented to the outside of the building if the liquid is capable of producing explosive or toxic gases.
+- (1) If the liquid-filled electrical equipment is installed outdoors, the operator of the utility system shall ensure that: - (a) the electrical equipment is spaced a minimum of 6 m from any building ventilation, window, or door; and - (b) if a barrier is in place to prevent spray of liquid to areas listed in Clause (a), then the spacing requirement of Clause (a) does not apply. - (2) If the liquid-filled electrical equipment is installed indoors, the operator of the utility system shall ensure that: - (a) the installation meets the requirements of CSA Standard C22.1, Canadian Electrical Code, Part I; and - (b) each pressure relieving device is separately vented to the outside of the building if the liquid is capable of producing explosive or toxic gases.

-Δ 8-106 Electrical Liquid-Filled Equipment Containing Harmful Material
+8-106 Electrical Liquid-Filled Equipment Containing Harmful Material

-The supply authority shall ensure that liquid-filled electrical equipment containing harmful material capable of causing adverse environmental or health effects:
+The operator of the utility system shall ensure that liquid-filled electrical equipment containing harmful material capable of causing adverse environmental or health effects:

-- (a) is provided with the means to prevent or mitigate the propagation of the liquid; and - (b) bears appropriate warning signs concerning any health or environmental hazards associated with the liquid; and provides reference to information indicating the proper methods of using, handling, and disposing of the liquid.
+(a) is provided with the means to prevent or mitigate the propagation of the liquid; and

+(b) bears appropriate warning signs concerning any health or environmental hazards associated with the liquid; and provides reference to information indicating the proper methods of using, handling, and disposing of the liquid.